Selleo/design-system/README.md

 - `yarn changeset` - Generate a changeset
 - `yarn clean` - Clean up all `node_modules` and `dist` folders (runs each package's clean script)

-## Turborepo

-[Turborepo](https://turbo.build/repo) is a high-performance build system for JavaScript and TypeScript codebases.
-It was designed after the workflows used by massive software engineering organizations to ship code at scale.
-Turborepo abstracts the complex configuration needed for monorepos and provides fast, incremental builds with zero-configuration remote caching.

-Using Turborepo simplifes managing your design system monorepo, as you can have a single lint, build, test, and release process for all packages.
-[Learn more](https://vercel.com/blog/monorepos-are-changing-how-teams-build-software) about how monorepos improve your development workflow.

 ## Apps & Packages

 This Turborepo includes the following packages and applications:

-- `apps/docs`: Component documentation site with Storybook
+- `apps/docs`: Component documentation site with Astro
-- `packages/@selleo/core`: Core React components
+- `packages/selleo-design-core`: Core Preact components
-- `packages/@selleo/utils`: Shared React utilities
+- `packages/selleo-tailwind`: Selleo TailwindCSS config based on Design System on [Figma](https://www.figma.com/file/aAZNLti1x7RHcKO2aaVdyh/Selleo-Design-System)
-- `packages/@selleo/tsconfig`: Shared `tsconfig.json`s used throughout the Turborepo
+- `packages/selleo-tsconfig`: Shared `tsconfig.json`s used throughout the Turborepo
 - `packages/eslint-config-selleo`: ESLint preset

-Each package and app is 100% [TypeScript](https://www.typescriptlang.org/).
 Yarn Workspaces enables us to "hoist" dependencies that are shared between packages to the root `package.json`.
 This means smaller `node_modules` folders and a better local dev experience.
 To install a dependency for the entire monorepo, use the `-W` workspaces flag with `yarn add`.

 This example sets up your `.gitignore` to exclude all generated files, other folders like `node_modules` used to store your dependencies.